 ==================

-Florida is home to an extensive array of wildlife.
-It boasts as many as 29 wildlife refuges.
-Also, behind only California and North Dakota, it’s the third most recognized reserve in the US.
-Among those wildlife sanctuaries, folks identify Merritt Island National Wildlife Refuge as remarkable.
+Florida is home to an extensive array of wildlife, boasting as many as 29 wildlife refuges, the third-most in the US, behind only California and North Dakota.
+Among those 29 Florida’s wildlife refuges, Merritt Island National Wildlife Refuge is among the most remarkable preserves.

-Located east of Titusville and Black Point Drive, the natural preserve is vast.
-It occupies more than 140,000 acres (about 220 sq. miles).
-Also, it is home to more than 300 species of wild birds and an array of fascinating wildlife.
+Located east of Titusville and Black Point Drive, the natural preserve occupies more than 140,000 acres (about 220 sq. miles).
+In addition, it is also home to more than 300 species of wild birds and an array of fascinating wildlife.

-Also, Merritt Island National Wildlife Refuge east of Titusville has diverse attractions.
-It’s suitable for folks who appreciate space programs and catching glimpses of animals.
-Besides the area’s abundant wildlife, the refuge is a treat for history lovers.
-After all, it offers a flashback to the early days of America’s space program.
+Moreover, Merritt Island National Wildlife Refuge east of Titusville is a perfect destination if you are interested in the space program or want to catch glimpses of incredible wildlife.
+In addition to the area’s abundant wildlife, the refuge is a treat for history lovers and a flashback to the early days of America’s space program.

 Contents